scipy-lectures/scientific-python-lectures/intro/pandas/0_6_more_pandas_methods_strings.md

 country_codes_array.lower()
 ```

-String methods in Numpy must be called from the single string values or using the `.char.` module.
+String methods in NumPy must be called from the single string values or using the `.char.` module.

-For example, we can use the `np.char.lower()` function to operate on all values of the Numpy array at once:
+For example, we can use the `np.char.lower()` function to operate on all values of the NumPy array at once:

 ```{code-cell}
 # This DOES work